MartinRovang/nnUNet_MedSeg/README.md

 The prediction directory mirrors the training one.
 Users should place a **copy** of his test picture in `Input_nnUNet_predict`.
 Once `exe_predict.py` is run, the resultant predicted image will be in `Output_nnUNet_predict`.
 The `model` folder is where the users have to copy the model located in the output of the training folder.

 ## Pretrain Directory
 The pretrain directory mirrors other directories.
-Users should place their new dataset in `input_pretrain` to fine-tune an existing model.
+Users should place their new dataset* in `input_pretrain` to fine-tune an existing model.
 Like in the prediction directory, the `model` folder is where the users have to copy the model located in the output of the training folder.
+**Note 1**: The new dataset must include the same images as the original model, supplemented with completely new data.

 ## Docker Image Directory